kin0330/Royal-Christmas-Speeches-Team-H/README.md

 **10. Research questions**<br>

 ***Collecting Data:***<br>1.
-Catsiapis (2005) mentions ‘family’, ’Commonwealth’ and ’Christmas’ as overarching themes in her close reading of the Queen’s Christmas speeches.<br>Can we identify the same themes with computational methods?<br>
+Catsiapis (2005) mentions ‘family’, ‘Commonwealth’ and ‘Christmas’ as overarching themes in her close reading of the Queen’s Christmas speeches.<br>Can we identify the same themes with computational methods?<br>
 2. When did the term 'empire' change to 'commonwealth'?
 And what terms are the most associated with both?<br>
 3. What does readability analysis tell us?<br>